ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/5-render-a-simple-3D-object-part-1.md

 The pipeline description consists of the following steps:

-* Describe vertex pipeline state
-* Describe vertex pipeline state
+* Describe the vertex pipeline state.
-* Describe primitive pipeline state
+* Describe the primitive pipeline state.
-* Describe fragment pipeline state
+* Describe the fragment pipeline state.
-* Describe stencil/depth pipeline state
+* Describe the stencil/depth pipeline state.
-* Describe multi-sampling state
+* Describe the multi-sampling state.
-* Describe pipeline layout
+* Describe the pipeline layout.

-The fixed function stages are well documented and you can refer to [code](https://github.com/varunchariArm/Android_DawnWebGPU/blob/main/app/src/main/cpp/webgpuRenderer.cpp#L256) and [further reading](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/hello-triangle.html#lit-24) for configuring them.
+The fixed function stages are well-documented, and you can refer to [code](https://github.com/varunchariArm/Android_DawnWebGPU/blob/main/app/src/main/cpp/webgpuRenderer.cpp#L256) and [further reading](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/hello-triangle.html#lit-24) for information about configuring them.

-Configuring these stages is straight forward and is similar to other graphics APIs.
+Configuring these stages is straightforward and is similar to other graphics APIs.

 ### Programmable stage

-There are two programmable stages, vertex and fragment programmable stages.
-Both of them uses **Shader Module**.
+There are two programmable stages, vertex, and fragment programmable stages.
+Both of them use the **Shader Module**.

 ### Shaders

 Both the vertex and fragment programmable stages can use the same shader module or have individual shader modules.

-The Shader module is kind of a dynamic library (like a .dll, .so or .dylib file), except that it talks the binary language of your GPU rather than your CPU.
+The Shader module is like a dynamic library (such as a .dll, .so, or a .dylib file), except that it uses the binary language of your GPU rather than that of your CPU.

 ### Shader Code

 The shader language officially used by WebGPU is called WebGPU Shading Language, [WGSL](https://gpuweb.github.io/gpuweb/wgsl/).

-All implementations of WebGPU support it, and Dawn also offers the possibility to provide shaders written in [SPIR-V](https://www.khronos.org/spir).
+All implementations of WebGPU support it, and Dawn also offers the opportunity to provide shaders written in [SPIR-V](https://www.khronos.org/spir).

 {{% notice Note %}}
-WGSL was originally designed to be a human-editable version of SPIR-V programming model, so transpilation from SPIR-V to WGSL is in theory efficient and lossless.
+WGSL was originally designed to be a human-editable version of the SPIR-V programming model, so transpilation from SPIR-V to WGSL is in theory efficient and lossless.
 You can use [Naga](https://github.com/gfx-rs/naga) or [Tint](https://dawn.googlesource.com/tint) to translate.
 {{% /notice %}}

-It is highly recommended to understand WGSL syntax and capabilities to better program in WebGPU.
+It is recommended that you learn about the WGSL syntax and capabilities to better program in WebGPU.

 ### Shader Module Creation

-It is simple to create a Shader module in WebGPU:
+It is simple to create a Shader module in WebGPU.
+Use the following code:

 ```C++
 ShaderModuleDescriptor shaderDesc;